 In China, beauty lovers tend to purchase from big brands.
 For Chinese consumers, a higher price always means higher quality.
 This is why luxury brands always have such success in this country.
 They tend to consider the products are the best.

-Top 5 cosmetics brands with most brand awareness among Chinese luxury consumers:
+Top 5 cosmetics brands with the most brand awareness among Chinese luxury consumers:

 - Estée Lauder

-Fenty Beauty failed to enter the Chinese market mainly because the local consumers were not sensitive to the color inclusive campaign.
-Indeed, the brand chose a model for being Chinese with dark skin and a round face.
+Fenty Beauty failed to enter the Chinese market mainly because the local consumers were not sensitive to the color-inclusive campaign.
+Indeed, the brand chose a model being Chinese with dark skin and a round face.
 It does not meet the beauty standards in China and was not quite well understood by local consumers.